 Are you planning your Sirmione itinerary at Lake Garda?
 Then find out about the best things to do in Sirmione – here are the best attractions and top places to visit + travel tips.

-Sirmione is probably the busiest town in the Lake Garda area.
+It is no surprise, Sirmione is probably the busiest town in the Lake Garda area.
 Known as “the pearl of the islands and peninsulas,” Sirmione’s fame comes from its thermal waters that offer healing properties, and writers like Catullo and Goethe hailed its beauty.

 Sitting on Lake Garda’s south bank, Sirmione has a population of almost 7,800 inhabitants and some of the best attractions around Lake Garda.

 BEST THINGS TO DO IN SIRMIONE IN 2023

 Sirmione is full of lovely attractions and also close enough for some delightful day trips – so without further ado, here are some of the best things to do and places to visit in Sirmione.

 Stroll the Streets

 Curious about where to begin your Sirmione adventure?
 How about a leisurely stroll through the captivating old town?
 Discover the vibrant streets brimming with delightful eateries, quaint boutiques, and picture-perfect houses.You won’t be able to resist the allure of the pretty flowers at every turn – a visit here is truly a treat!
 In case you’re feeling peckish, indulge in some mouth-watering pizza or refreshing gelato at the charming walkways.
 So let yourself unwind, revel in the warm and lively atmosphere, and soak up the enchanting essence of Sirmione.